 The results obtained using the mcAMR approach are presented in Figure 4.2.
+These results will henceforth be referred to simply as AMR results in all subsequent figures.
 They are now compared to the results on the fine grid despite theoretically only being able to achieve the accuracy of the medium grid.
 The mcAMR approach provides significant improvements over the initial results using the refiner2D.
 The rise velocity is well captured, surpassing the accuracy of the fine grid and closely matching the reference data.
 While sphericity initially exhibited some oscillations, it quickly stabilised.
 Similarly, the centre of mass behaves in accordance with the reference data, outperforming the fine grid results in terms of accuracy.